 Idle Power Consumption (top⇑)

-- Internal Protection: there needs to be internal circuitry to sense when to disconnect/regulate at certain points like if the battery bank is too low in charge or if the load is too much for the inverter.
-Many inverters have circuit breaker capabilites.
-Also, some inverters should have grounding capability.
+- Internal Protection: there needs to be internal circuitry to sense when to disconnect or regulate at certain points; like when the battery bank’s charge is too low or if the load is too much for the inverter.
+Many inverters have circuit breaker capabilities.
+Also, some inverters should have grounding capability for additional protection.

 - Automatic On/Off: when this feature is active, the inverter is normally off.
-When an AC device is powered on and needs about 50 watts, the inverter trips on.
-When the all AC devices are turns off, the inverter trips off.
-The trip may be set to somthing like 10 watts; if a device that requires less than 10 watts won’t trip the inverter and won’t automatically turn on.
-Also, there are device times that may trip on making automatic on/off unappealing to some.
-This can be switched to always-on idle power.
+However, when any connected AC device is turned on and attempts to draw a certain amount of watts, the inverter is tripped on.
+Otherwise, when all AC devices are turned off, the inverter is tripped off.
+For example, the trip maybe set to something like 10 watts; if a turned-on device uses 10 watts or more, the inverter automatically turns on.
+However, there are times when the automatic on/off feature maybe cumbersome to deal with.
+In that case, this feature can be switched over to always-on idle power.

-While all that have been listed are all factors to consider in inverter selection, the one that hasn’t been covered are waveforms and how they affect inverter choice.
-This will all be covered in Section II in in-depth detail for long term benefit of the reader.
+Right now, everything that has been explained so far are factors to consider when choosing a power inverter.
+What hasn’t been covered yet are the AC output waveforms and how they affect inverter choice.
+This will all be covered in Section II with great detail.

 II.Pure vs Modified Sine Wave Inverters (top⇑)

-The above factors listed so far are all considerations when picking an inverter.
-One of the most important considerations not yet covered is to pick an inverter based on the AC output’s waveform.
+The above factors listed so far are all considerations when picking any inverter.
+One of the most important considerations not yet covered is picking an inverter based on the AC output’s waveform.
 The waveform determines what AC devices can be run and under what circumstances.
-A poorly selected inverter in this regard can damage the connected AC devices.
-When selecting an actual inverter, it will come down to pure vs modified sine wave inverters.
+This means a poorly selected power inverter can damage the connected AC devices.
+When selecting the actual inverter, it mainly come down to pure vs modified sine wave inverters.

 This section also uses math equations (with commentary) to explain the shape and behavior of the AC output wave forms.
 Terms like VAC (volts AC), VAC RMS, and VAC-Peak are used in these equations.
 When dealing with inverters’ specifications and off-grid power systems, these electrical terms are bound to show up.
-By seeing how they’re used in the below AC output waveforms’ analysis, your should know what to make of their values when you see them.
+By seeing how they’re used in the below AC output waveforms’ analysis, you should know what to make of their values when you finally see them in real-life.